EXCLUSIVE-Marathon Petroleum cutting at least 6% of refinery staff at nine U.S. plants

 By Erwin Seba

+Refiners and oil producers have been cutting staff, slashing spending and reducing production to cope with weak prices and a global glut of fuel.
+U.S. gasoline futures are down 26% from a year ago and oil futures are trading down a third from where they began the year.

-A total of 1,255 salaried employees at nine of its 16 refineries were notified of job losses this week, the people said.
-It could not immediately be learned whether other refineries or pipeline operations also were affected.
+A total of 1,255 salaried and hourly employees at nine of Marathon's 16 refineries were notified of job losses this week, the people said.
+It could not immediately be learned whether jobs at other Marathon refineries or pipeline operations also were affected.

+The largest U.S. refiner by volume, Marathon on Tuesday said it was evaluating roles throughout the company but gave no details.
+A spokesman on Wednesday declined further comment.

 ((Erwin.Seba@thomsonreuters.com; +1 713-210-8513;))